julianidiart/notes/books/system-design-interview.md

 ## Chapter 1: Scale From Zero to Millions of Users

-- The chapter breaks down the journey of scaling a system into manageable steps, starting with a simple single-server setup.
+- Scaling a system into manageable steps starts with a simple single-server setup.
 As traffic grows, the system must evolve by introducing load balancers, separating web and data tiers, implementing database replication, and introducing caches.
 Horizontal scaling becomes essential once vertical scaling reaches its limits.
 The chapter also covers the importance of content delivery networks (CDNs) and caching, database sharding, and state management.
 At each level of scale, redundancy, availability, and performance optimization are considered.

 - **Single server setup**: Everything (web, cache, database) runs on a single server initially.